aconley/mbb_emcee/README.md

 response class), but a default version is also included that should cover most of the standard passbands.

-However, this doesn't really work for interferometric observations, where the passbands can usually be tuned in all sorts of complicated ways.
-One way to handle these is to build your own filter wheel file, but as an alternative a short specification can be provided as the filter name of the form box_cent_width, where cent and width are the central frequency and width of a boxcar representation of the filter in GHz.
-So, for example, box_342_8 is a 8 GHz wide boxcar filter centered at 342 GHz.
-Delta function passbands are also allowed using delta_cent, where, again, cent is the central frequency.
-Finally, ALMA passbands are allowed using alma_cent where, again, cent is the central frequency in GHz.
-Only bands 3, 6, and 7 are currently supported, and the assumption is that the standard IF ranges are used.
-For bands 3 and 7 this means 3.75 GHz coverage, a 8 GHz gap, then 3.75 GHz coverage, with the center of the 8 GHz gap at the central frequency.
-For band 6, the central gap is 12 GHz.
-More complex tunings can't be specified with the short specifications.

 The currently supported passbands in the default set are MIPS_24um, MIPS_70um, MIPS_160um, PACS_70um, PACS_100um, PACS_160um, SPIRE_250um,
 SPIRE_350um, SPIRE_500um, SABOCA_350um, LABOCA_870um, SCUBA2_450um,
 SCUBA2_850um, Bolocam_1.1mm, MAMBO2_1.1mm, and GISMO_2mm.

+However, this doesn't really work for interferometric observations, where the passbands can usually be tuned in all sorts of complicated ways.
+One way to handle these is to build your own filter wheel file, but as an alternative a short specification can be provided using some special codes.

+For the most common (boxcar) case, the specification is
+<inst>_box_<cent>_<width> where inst is the instrument name, box specifies a
+boxcar, cent is the central frequency in GHz (or wavelength, see below), and width is the width (also in GHz).
+So, for example, PdBI_135_3.6.
+Delta function passbands are also allowed using
+<inst>_delta_<cent>, where, again, cent is the central frequency.
+Finally, ALMA type passbands are allowed using <inst>_alma_<cent> where, again, cent is the central frequency in GHz.
+ALMA band 9 is not supported, and the assumption is that the standard IF ranges are used.
+For ALMA band 3, for example, this means 3.75 GHz coverage, a 8 GHz gap, then 3.75 GHz coverage, with the center of the 8 GHz gap at the central frequency.
+For band 6, on the other hand, the central gap is 12 GHz.
+More complex tunings require a special built filter file.
+Note that this usually means the name of your band is something like ALMA_alma_230, since alma is both a telescope and a type of passband.
+None of the values are case sesitive.

+It is also possible to specify the units as microns instead of GHz by appending um to the first numerical argument -- for example, ZSpec_box_1050um_100 is a 100 micron wide box centered at 1050 microns.

 ###Examining your results
 You should almost always look at both your actual fit and at